 10 Best Mid-Century Modern Small & Boutique Hotels in Palm Springs

 Palm Springs, California is one of the most recommended places to visit for travelers who appreciate the mid-century modern style of architecture.
-From the post-and-beam setups to the large windows and quirky patterns scattered strategically throughout, this style gives off a fine mix of the so-called International and Bauhaus movements.
-Some of the most popular architects of this style have completed marvelous works in the area, and visitors wanting to stay in a hotel matching the style should check out the ones outlined below.
+From the now-iconic post-and-beam construction, to the large windows and quirky patterns scattered strategically throughout, this style has become instantly recognizable thanks to its links to what are known as the International and Bauhaus movements.
+Some of the most popular architects of the mid-century (1950’s to 1970’s) have completed marvelous works in the area, and visitors wanting to stay in a hotel matching the style should check out the ones outlined below.
 Of course, while you’re enjoying your stay at one of these great small hotels, don’t forget to explore Palm Springs architecture on one of our self-driving architecture tours.

 Best small hotels in Palm Springs

 Monkey Tree Inn

 The Monkey Tree Inn at 2388 E. Racquet Club Road is one of the most recommended hotels in the area for classic mid-century modern architecture.
 The hotel was built in 1960 to accommodate people who were unable to get a room in the high-demand Racket Club Hotel.
 The Monkey Tree Inn offers 16 different rooms, each of which is unique in its own way.
 Albert Frey designed the adult-only hotel, which includes pops of all kinds of colors scattered throughout, including one pink-tiled bathtub.
 Rumor has it Marilyn Monroe stayed in the Presidential Suite, and depending which room you choose, you might be sleeping under a B-52’s poster.